paarth-sachan01/Experiment_cost_minimisation/README.md

 ### This repository has following purposes
 1. Efficient exploration for experiments
-2. Minimizing expensive experiment(s) cost
+2. Minimizing cost of expensive experiment(s)